Skip to main content

 Common situations in which a UK Distribution Agreement is required include: a UK manufacturer appointing a regional distributor to sell its products to retailers and wholesale customers in a specific area of England and Wales; a technology company appointing a value-added reseller (VAR) to distribute and support its hardware or software products within a territory; an overseas supplier appointing a UK importer and distributor to introduce its products to the British market; and a food and beverage producer appointing specialist distributors to supply its products to hospitality, catering, or convenience retail sectors.

-A Distribution Agreement is particularly important where the appointment is exclusive, as exclusivity gives the distributor significant commercial advantages (and therefore significant commercial leverage) that need to be carefully balanced against performance obligations such as minimum purchase targets.
+A Distribution Agreement is particularly important where the appointment is exclusive, as exclusivity gives the distributor significant commercial advantages (and therefore significant commercial use) that need to be carefully balanced against performance obligations such as minimum purchase targets.
 Without a formal agreement, disputes commonly arise about the extent of the distributor's exclusivity, the ability of the supplier to sell directly into the territory, the minimum volumes required, and the compensation (if any) payable on termination.

 The agreement should be executed before the distributor begins selling the products, placing orders, or making any significant investment in promoting the supplier's brand.
 Where significant investments are involved — such as warehouse facilities, marketing expenditure, or dedicated sales teams — the distributor will require a sufficiently long initial term and adequate notice period to justify those investments.
 These are commercial matters that should be negotiated carefully before the agreement is signed.